jakebrehm/jakebrehm/readme.md

 <hr />

-I'm a data engineer in the healthcare industry with 6 years of software development experience 👨🏻‍💻.
+I'm a data engineer in the healthcare industry with 6 years of software engineering experience 👨🏻‍💻.
 I have a master's in data science, but I started my career automating physical testing in the aerospace industry.
-I love making lives easier and working on interactive projects.
+I love making lives easier, and I prioritize working on personal projects that teach me something new.

-- ⚒️ My daily drivers are Python, SQL, and JavaScript.
+- 🚙 My daily drivers are Python and SQL, but I dabble in JavaScript and Swift.
-- 📘 Learning full stack and expanding cloud knowledge.
+- 📘 Expanding cloud knowledge while entertaining my app development curiosity.
-- 🏥 Currently working at Horizon Health Services.
+- 🏥 Currently working at [Horizon Health Services](https://horizon-health.org/) (see [@jbrehmhhs](https://github.com/jbrehmhhs)).
-- 🤺 Most of my activity is at [@jbrehmhhs](https://github.com/jbrehmhhs).

 <hr />